aFuerst/PyCUDA-Raster/CUDARaster/README.txt

   * Test the plugin by enabling it in the QGIS plugin manager

-  * Customize it by editing the implementation file: ``link_test.py``
+  * Customize it by editing the implementation file: ``cudaRaster.py``

   * Create your own custom icon, replacing the default icon.png

-  * Modify your user interface by opening LinkerTester.ui in Qt Designer
+  * Modify your user interface by opening CUDARaster.ui in Qt Designer

   * You can use the Makefile to compile your Ui and resource files when you make changes.
 This requires GNU make (gmake)